coldshrine/study-notes/books/radical-focus.md

     You could probably put stuff in order of importance, choose to work one thing at a time.
 Setting a single Objective with only three Key Results to measure keeps you focused.
 2. **We haven't communicated the goal obsessively and comprehensively**
     > When you are tired of saying it, people are starting to hear it.

+    Once you have the goal projects must be evaluated against it.
+By repeating the goal in commitment meetings, weekly status emails or Friday wins celebrations, we assure that the goal is in the front of everyone's mind and tied to all activities.
+3. **We don't have a plan to get things done**.
+Will power is a finite resource. you need a process that helps you make sense of the work you need to do, and keeps you on track even when you are tired.